donbowen/portfolio-frontier-streamlit-dashboard/README.md

 ## How to

-If you want to get this app working on your computer so you can use it, play around with it, or modify it, you need:
+### If you want to get this app working on your computer so you can use it, play around with it, or modify it, you need:
 1. A working python / Anaconda installation
 1. Git

-The, open a terminal and run these commands one at a time:
+Then, open a terminal and run these commands one at a time:

 ```sh
 # download files (you can do this via github desktop too)